xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </code></pre>

-<p>Doxygen will remove the mandatory indentation from the code block.
-Note that you cannot start a code block in the middle of a paragraph (i.e. the line preceding the code block must be empty).</p>
+Doxygen will remove the mandatory indentation from the code block.
+Note that you cannot start a code block in the middle of a paragraph (i.e. the line preceding the code block must be empty).

-<p>See section <a href="#mddox_code_blocks">Code Block Indentation</a> for more info how Doxygen handles indentation as this is slightly different than standard Markdown.</p>
+See section <a href="#mddox_code_blocks">Code Block Indentation</a> for more info how Doxygen handles indentation as this is slightly different than standard Markdown.

 ### Horizontal Rulers {#md_rulers}

-<p>A horizontal ruler will be produced for lines containing at least three or more hyphens, asterisks, or underscores.
-The line may also include any amount of whitespace.</p>
+A horizontal ruler will be produced for lines containing at least three or more hyphens, asterisks, or underscores.
+The line may also include any amount of whitespace.

-<p>Examples:</p>
+Examples:

 <pre><code>- - -